 In 1993 I graduated from the University of Glasgow with a BSc (Hons) degree in Microbiology.
-I went on to complete a PhD in Virology at the Medical Research Council Virology Unit, Glasgow.
-I worked in the Structural Biology Laboratories at the University of York before joining Professor Geoff Kneales’ group at Portsmouth University in 2000, where I worked for five years on DNA-binding proteins.
-I obtained a Postdoctoral Fellowship in 2005 with the European Molecular Biology Laboratory, Grenoble, France in the group of Dr Raimond Ravelli researching macromolecular crystallography and spectroscopy.
+I went on to complete a PhD in Virology at the MRC Virology Unit, Glasgow.
+I worked in the Structural Biology Laboratories at the University of York before joining Professor Geoff Kneales’ group at Portsmouth University in 2000, where I worked on DNA-binding proteins.
+I obtained a Postdoctoral Fellowship in 2005 with the EMBL-Grenoble, France in the group of Dr Raimond Ravelli researching macromolecular crystallography and spectroscopy.

-In 2007, I re-joined the University of Portsmouth taking up the prestigious appointment of RCUK Fellow and commissioned an X-ray crystallography facility.
-I was appointed to Reader of Structural Biology in 2012 and took up the Co-Directorship of the Institute of Biomedical and Biomolecular Sciences in 2016.
+In 2007, I re-joined the University of Portsmouth taking up the appointment of RCUK Fellow and commissioned an X-ray crystallography facility.
+I was appointed to Reader in 2012, and Professor in 2016, taking up the Directorship of the Institute of Biological and Biomedical Sciences.
 I have an interest in both the structure and function of proteins, nucleic acids and their complexes.
 I combine X-ray crystallography with other biophysical methods such as spectroscopy, analytical ultracentrifugation and small-angle X-ray and neutron scattering.

 For more information about my research please visit my lab page.

-- Structure and function of novel marine lignocellulose degrading enzymes
+- Structure and function of novel lignocellulose degrading proteins

 - Control of restriction-modification (R-M) systems